-In the New Testament we read of John the Baptist performing baptisms and it is mentioned several times that Jesus crossed the Jordan during his ministry in the Galilee.
-However the most significant event that occurred on the Jordan was the baptism of Jesus.
+In the New Testament, we read of John the Baptist performing baptisms and it is mentioned several times that Jesus crossed the Jordan during his ministry in the Galilee.
+However, the most significant event that occurred on the Jordan was the baptism of Jesus.

 Baptism of Jesus

 The Book of Matthew does not describe where exactly Jesus was baptized by John (Mat 3:13-17) and there are different traditions.
-Some believe that Jesus was baptized in the Galilee where Yardenit is today; others consider Al-Maghtas on the Jordanian side as the true site and others hold Qasr el Yahud near Jericho to be the true baptismal site.
-However all traditions agree that the baptism took place at some point in the Jordan River.
+Some believe that Jesus was baptized in Galilee where Yardenit is today; others consider Al-Maghtas on the Jordanian side as the true site and others hold Qasr el Yahud near Jericho to be the true baptismal site.
+However, all traditions agree that the baptism took place at some point in the Jordan River.

 The Yardenit Baptism Site

 Yardenit is one of the traditional sites where Jesus could have been baptized.
-At Yardenit, where the Sea of Galilee flows into the southern Jordan River, steps and hand rails have been provided so that Christian pilgrims can be baptized in the Jordan River safely.
+At Yardenit, where the Sea of Galilee flows into the southern Jordan River, steps and handrails have been provided so that Christian pilgrims can be baptized in the Jordan River safely.
 Christian pilgrims clad in white robes enter the river to the sound of prayers and hymns.
-The site has showers, restrooms, a restaurant and gift shop.
+The site has showers, restrooms, a restaurant and a gift shop.

 Qasr el Yahud